-Warwickshire Trading Standards Service advise consumers not to buy goods or services from unexpected doorstep sellers or from people who cold call on the phone.
-It can be very hard to tell a good trader from a bad one on the doorstep and consumers may be better advised to keep their door’s closed and their phones on the hook!
+Warwickshire Trading Standards recommends that consumers do not buy goods or services from unexpected doorstep sellers or from people who cold call on the phone.
+It is very hard to tell a good trader from a bad one on the doorstep or over the phone.

 Trader at the door?
 Our advice

 - Never buy from unexpected doorstep traders

 - If you need work doing on your property, follow this advice:

 - Get quotes from at least three local traders with good reputations.